ronnayryukay/microGISG/README.md

 * 9.0 / SDK 28 (Pie)
 * 10.0 / SDK 29 (Q)

-# The method of implementation is as follows:
 # Requirements
 * Unlocked bootloader
 * Has TWRP or Custom Recovery
 * Using Custom ROM as mentioned above
 * Does not use GApps or other types of microG

 # How to Implementation
 * Flash Magisk then Reboot
 * Enter the Magisk Manager